UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <opt text="<code>As np Import numpy </code>">

-This is neither the correct way to import, and it uses capitalization on keywords which is incorrect.
+This is not the correct way to import, and it uses capitalization on keywords which is incorrect.

 </opt>